Essential Features of Hearing Impaired Big Button Phones

 Talking Caller ID

-Talking Caller ID is a feature that announces the name or number of incoming callers.
-This audio announcement is particularly useful for those who may have difficulty reading the display screen.
-It allows users to identify callers without having to pick up the handset or strain to read small text on the display.
+Talking Caller ID is a function that tells you the name or number of a person who is calling.
+People who have trouble reading the display screen will benefit from this voice message.
+It lets people see who's calling without having to pick up the phone or try to read small words on the screen.

-Some advanced models even allow users to record custom voice announcements for specific contacts, making it even easier to identify important callers.
-This feature enhances the phone's usability and helps users decide whether to answer a call or let it go to voicemail.
+Some more advanced models even let users record custom sound messages for certain friends.
+This makes it even easier to tell when an important caller is calling.
+This function makes the phone easier to use and helps people decide if they want to answer a call or send it to voicemail.

 Answering Machine with Slow Playback

-Additionally, some phones offer visual message waiting indicators, such as large, flashing lights or on-screen notifications.
-These visual cues ensure that users are aware of new messages even if they didn't hear the phone ring.
+Some phones also have visual message waiting signs, like big, bright lights or prompts on the screen.
+These visual cues make sure that people know they have a new message, even if they didn't hear the phone ring.

 Cordless Options with Multiple Handsets